13 Best Small Towns in Montana

 Accommodation: Where to Stay in Anaconda

-This charming little town in central Montana lies at the foot of the Rocky Mountain Front.
-Pronounced “SHOH-toh,” the town is a jumping-off point for big adventures.
+Pronounced "SHOH-toh," this charming little town in central Montana lies at the foot of the Rocky Mountain Front and is a jumping-off point for big adventures.

 Outdoor recreation is nearly endless from Choteau.
 Activities like hiking, fishing, and horseback riding are rampant during the summer.
 Visits to Choteau in the winter usually include skiing or snowmobiling.